omerbsezer/Fast-Kubernetes/K8s-Monitoring-Prometheus-Grafana.md

 ## LAB: K8s Monitoring: Prometheus and Grafana

-This scenario shows how to implement Prometheus and Grafana on K8s Cluster
+This scenario shows how to implement Prometheus and Grafana on K8s Cluster.

 ### Table of Contents